-At Kennedy's hall, Marker street, Feb.
-4. under auspices Pythian Sisters, Cos-tuines may be had, at the hall.
-All Knights and friends are invited,
+At Kennedy's hall, Markes street, Feb.
+4, under auspices Pythian Sisters, Cos-lumes may be had at the hall.
+All Enights and friends are invited.

-After purchasing the revolves, a tak callber Ivers-Johnson, he told Mrs. Eva that he was going to kill her daughter.
-Mrs. Eva warned her daughter, but the latter paid little attention to the threats,
+the revolve Ivers-Johnson, allber Eva that he was going to kill her daughter.
+Mrs. Eva warned her daughter, but the latter paid little at-tention to the threats.

-FOUND HER IN ROOM.
+FOUND HER IN ROOM

-Last night Bowman announced his intention of going back to Los Angeles.
-He wanted to see his wife before going and finally located her in the rooming-house, where she was visiting her sister Leonora Franks and Mrs, Nora Force, Frank J. Adamson, formerly a waiter at the Bismarck, and C. J. Burt, a bar-ber, were in the room with the women when Bowman entered.
-After talking for a few minutes and explaining that when Bowman entered.
-After talking for a few minutes and explaining that be was going to take the midnight train for Los Angeles, Bowman asked Adamson to take a drink with him, and the two went to the Bismarck.
-While there Bowman exhibited the gun nad said: "I am going to commit suicide."
+Last night Bowman announced his Intention of going back to Los Angeles.
+He wanted to see his wife before going and finally located her in the rooming-house, where she was visiting her sister Leonora Franks and Mrs. Nora Force.
+Frank J. Adamson, formerly a waiter at the Hismarck, and C. J. Burt, a bar-ber, were in the room with the women when Bowman entered.
+After talking for a few minutes and explaining that he was going to take the midnight train for Los Angeles, Bowman asked Adamson to take a drink with him, the two went to the Bismarck.
+W there Bowman exhibited the gun Whil nad "I am going to commit suicide said: